mvdwetering/ynca/docs/DESIGN.md

 Some guidelines I try to follow when adding functions to the API.

 * YNCA functions supporting GET are modelled as attributes
-    * If the function also support PUT of the value the attribute will be writable
+    * If the function also support PUT of the value the attribute will also be writable
-* YNCA functions that perform actions or _only_ support PUT are modelled as methods
+* YNCA functions that _only_ support PUT are modelled as methods
     * While it is possible to create write only attributes they felt weird to use.
-MIght change my mind on it one day...
+* YNCA functions that perform actions are modelled as methods
 * Attribute names on the API follow naming (but in lowercase) as used in YNCA except where not possible due to Python limitations.
 E.g. "2chdecoder" becomes "twochdecoder"
 * Method names on the API follow naming (but in lowercase) as used on YNCA with the "action" postfixed.
 E.g. "vol_up()" or "remote_send()"
 * While all values on YNCA are transmitted as strings these are converted to Python types